-Silverware has been a symbol of elegance and achievement for a long time.
-It does not make a difference whether you have sterling silver or pure silver; it is difficult to determine the purity of either one just by looking at it.
-Let’s take a deeper look at how these two types of material are distinct.
+Silverware has long been a symbol of elegance and achievement.
+Whether you have sterling silver or pure silver does not matter; it is difficult to determine the purity of either one just by looking at it.
+Let’s look at how these two types of material are distinct.

-There are two distinct kinds of materials: sterling and non-sterling, and they have entirely different chemical makeups, maintenance procedures, and lifespans.
+There are two distinct kinds of materials, sterling and non-sterling, with entirely different chemical makeups, maintenance procedures, and lifespans.

 Which is Better, Silver or Sterling Silver?

-Pure silver is better as precious physical metal because it has more excellent value in dollars than sterling silver.
-However, in the jewelry industry, sterling silver is better because sterling silver is easier to process and create quality jewelry.
+Pure silver is better as a precious physical metal because it has a higher dollar value than sterling silver.
+However, in the jewelry industry, sterling silver is better because it is easier to process and create quality jewelry.

 Sterling silver is worth less than pure silver, but it is almost impossible to create quality flatware and jewelry with pure silver because it is too soft.
-You can read our article about sterling silver flatware worth.
+You can read our article about the worth of sterling silver flatware.
 Due to their brittle nature, pure precious metals are seldom used in jewelry-making since alloying them makes them more durable.
 This means that sterling silver is a superior metal for both producing and assembling a jewelry collection.

-If you are an investor in silver and want to buy physical silver, you can read our different article where we made a list of all shops in the US where you can buy silver.
+If you are an investor in silver and want to buy physical silver, you can read our different article, which lists all the shops in the US where you can buy silver.

 What is pure silver?

-Silver or “pure silver” or “fine silver” represents precious metal silver that is 99.9 percent pure.
-Silver is an element from the periodic system with the symbol Ag.
+Silver, also known as “pure silver” or “fine silver,” is a 99.9 percent pure precious metal.
+It is an element from the periodic system with the symbol Ag.
 Because pure silver is so fragile and difficult to work with, it is not often used in manufacturing products intended for frequent use or intricate decorations.
-Therefore, it is not a material that is often used when the goal is to create attractive or delicate jewelry.
+Therefore, it is not a material often used when the goal is to create attractive or delicate jewelry.

 Products made using fine silver are not as long-lasting as those made with sterling silver because fine silver is softer.
 Due to its malleability and ease of bending, twisting, and breaking, silver is often reserved for use in the production of beautiful jewelry such as: